About us

 Aljaž Muršec

-Veterinary Technician, BSc Orthotics and Prosthetics, BSc Nursing
+Veterinary Technician, BSc Orthotics and Prosthetics, BSc Nursing, MA Public Administration

 Aljaž was fascinated by animals from an early age on.
 During his childhood and youth, he had many pets at home and developed a great enthusiasm especially for exotic animals.
 In his teenage years, he also became interested in horses, mainly show jumping and dressage.
 After primary school, he continued his education at the Biotechnical secondary school, where he obtained the title of Veterinary Technician.

-After graduating from secondary school, he continued his education at the Faculty of Health Sciences, University of Ljubljana (UL), where he studied Orthotics and Prosthetics.
-During his studies, he took part in an international exchange programme at the Medipol University in Istanbul, where he also got the idea for his diploma thesis.
-His research included the frequency of amputations and prosthetic care in dogs in six European countries.
-In his diploma thesis at the Faculty of Health Sciences UL he collaborated with the Veterinary Faculty UL.
-It was during that time that the first canine prosthesis was developed in Slovenia.
-After completion of his undergraduate studies in orthotics and prosthetics, he obtained a degree in nursing at the Faculty of Health Sciences UL, and is currently completing his master’s degree.
+After graduating from high school, he continued his education at the Faculty of Health Sciences, University of Ljubljana, in the study program Orthotics and Prosthetics.
+During his studies, he participated in an international exchange at Medipol University in Istanbul, where he also got the idea for his diploma thesis.
+He researched the frequency of amputations and prosthetic care in dogs in six countries in Europe and collaborated with the Faculty of Veterinary Medicine, University of Ljubljana.
+At that time, the first prosthesis for a dog was created.
+After completing his studies in orthotics and prosthetics, he also graduated in the field of nursing, also at the Faculty of Health Sciences, University of Ljubljana (Slovenia).
+He holds a master’s degree in public administration and is currently a doctoral student in Bioengineering and employed at the Faculty of Health Sciences, University of Ljubljana as an assistant in the field of orthotics and prosthetics.
+His research area is orthotics and prosthetics for animals.

 With his versatile knowledge and experience, Aljaž enjoys helping people and animals.